 Tense neck muscles may also be causing problems.
 If you start to feel pain in your chest or collarbone pain, when breathing deeply, there is a chance your neck muscles are tight and are pressing on your throat, making it sore.
 If this is, indeed the case, you need to relax your muscles (you can try out these exercises – Exercises For Neck Pain Relief or visit Amazon.com and buy Penetrex, the #1 bestseller in the pain relief creams category with over 20.000 user reviews.).
 It could also be an infection, therefore, visiting your doctor is a must.

 One of the more severe causes of clavicle area pain is arthritis.
 Even though clavicle is rather small, it is connected to two more bones of our body, meaning it is a part of two joints.
 If you`ve developed arthritis in either one of those joints, you will experience pain and discomfort which is why I, again, advise you to go see your doctor, get a thorough physical examination and get to the bottom of your pain!

-Other common causes include:
+Other common causes of collarbone pain are:

 - Pinched nerve